 The latest advancements in technology are bridging the gap between the digital frontier and the trusted fax machine.
 With fax to email, or what we like to call, VFax, your email is connected with a unique telephone number that will allow you to send and receive faxes through your email.

 Now you’re probably thinking, “how does this keep information secure and confidential?”
 Well, your faxes are stored in your email as well as in your VFax user portal which can only be accessed by the email addresses you allow it to be shared with.
 This system allows you to obtain signatures and such on your hard copies and send them safely to only the email you provide.
 It is a quick method that follows regulations and is HIPAA compliant, but caters to a bigger majority of patients, offices and clients who may not have a fax machine on hand.
+Teams that are sorting through this can use Inbound call center solutions to connect the problem to a more specific next step.

 More opportunity for collaboration

 In digital form, it is easier for the recipient and sender to communicate back and forth and make revisions on the document, whereas a hard copy fax would prove difficult in doing so.
 Whether it’s between departments or for a project between agencies, collaboration is more possible with the documents sent by email.
+That context also matters for Outbound call center solutions, especially when the current process feels harder than it should.

 A simpler faxing process